Mizoram State Election Commission

 Mizoram State Election Commission is an autonomous and statutory body constituted in Indian state of Mizoram for ensuring that elections in are conducted in free, fair and unbiased way.
 Constitution of India with provisions as per Article 243K and 243 ZA and Article 324 ensures creation and safeguarding of the powers of State Election Commissions.
-Mizoram State Election Commission is responsible for conducting elections for Urban Local Bodies like Municipalities, Municipal Corporations, Panchayats and any other specified by Election Commission of India.
+Mizoram State Election Commission is responsible for conducting elections for Urban Local Bodies like Municipalities, Municipal Corporations, Panchayats (Village Councils & Local Councils), Autonomous District Councils (Mara, Lai & Chakma) and Sinlung Hills Development Council.
 Mizoram State Election Commissioner is appointed by Governor of Mizoram.

 History and Administration

 Mizoram State Election Commission was formed in accordance with powers of Election Commission of India, which was constituted in year 1950 to supervise state level elections.
 State election commissioner is appointed by Governor.
 To ensure the autonomy of the position, the Mizoram state election commissioner cannot be removed from office except on the grounds and manner specified for judge of High Court.